loveencounterflow/bricabrac/README.md

   * resolve all keys of `strings` contained in mapping values (non-recursively)
   * resolve symbolic and relative paths (turn them into non-symbolic absolute paths) such as `file:///path/to/file`, `~/path/to/file`, `./path/to/file`, `../../path/to/file`

+### Operational Principles

+* In the configuration file, `/path/to/app/bric-a-brac.json` (typically next to `/path/to/app/package.json`, `/path/to/app/node_modules/` and `/path/to/app/.git/`), we configure *mappings* from **targets** in the form of (local) file system (FS) paths to (remote or local) **sources** in the form of URLs and FS paths.

+* Relative paths in `require()` calls in a given module `/path/to/app/src/frobulator.coffee` are of course resolved relative to the containing folder, i.e. `/path/to/app/src/`.
+Targets in `bric-a-brac.json` should likewise be given as relative paths, but those will be resolved relative to *their* containing folder, i.e. `/path/to/app/`.
+This means that in order to procure a source file `/path/to/app/src/frob-helpers.coffee`, a mapping like `{ "./src/frob-helpers.coffee":
+  "https://github.com/...", }` should be set up, while in `src/frobulator.coffee` one will write `require './frob-helpers` to load that module.
+Observe that we're omitting the file extension; since each source file `src/${name}.coffee` will (at least in the software that I write) be transpiled into a JS target file `lib/${name}.js`, `require './frob-helpers` resolves ultimately to `/path/to/app/lib/frob-helpers.js`.

+* In a build step, resources will be fetched from their
+  * Say there is a file

 ### Other